nlnzcollservices/harvester_manager/README.md

 ### facebook_harvesters.py

 Currently only handles facebook video.
 If multiple videos are wanted, its best to run a custom harvest and hand off a list of video URLS.
+(See https://github.com/jayGattusoNLNZ/harvester_manager/blob/master/work_in_progress/manual_method_for_facebook_video.py)

 Requires the `fbdown` tool to be accessible to the calling machine commandline: https://pydoc.net/fb-down/1.0.1/fbdown/